EMC China Lab

 2. Sensors and their systems: including temperature, humidity, pressure, displacement, speed, acceleration sensors, etc. If these sensors have integrated or remote signal conditioning functions that convert signals into usable electrical outputs, they fall under this standard.

-3. Analytical instruments: such as spectrometers and chromatographs used in chemical analysis, or densitometers and viscometers for measuring physical properties.
+3. Analytical instruments: such as spectrometers and chromatographs used in cheMICal analysis, or densitometers and viscometers for measuring physical properties.
 These usually include signal conditioning circuits to process signals from sensors for accurate results.

 4. Data acquisition devices: such as data loggers or acquisition systems used to collect physical or electrical signals.
 These may include signal conditioning to adapt to various sensor inputs and convert data into digital form for storage and transmission.